-Yuba Expeditions require at least four people to sign up for a shuttle in order for them to run it.
+Yuba Expeditions requires at least four people to sign up for a shuttle in order for them to run it.
 This usually isn’t a problem during weekends in the summer, but it’s a good idea to call ahead to check how busy they are (or just bring some friends!).

 Adventure Monkeys is another shuttle company based in Quincy that offers rides to the top of Mt.
 Hough.
 They require a minimum of four riders for a shuttle, but they typically run more often than Yuba Expeditions.

 If you plan on doing multiple shuttles, you’ll need to plan your shuttle timings.
 It takes about an hour to get to the top of Mt.
 Hough from Yuba Expeditions.
 The classic Mt.
-Hough descent (more on the trails below) can take anywhere from 40 minutes if you’re really cruising to an hour+ depending on trail traffic and how often you stop.
-The Indian Falls route is a lot longer – about 2.5 to 3 hours on the bike.
+Hough descent can take anywhere from 40 minutes if you’re really cruising to an hour+ depending on trail traffic and how often you stop.
+I recommend giving yourself at least 2.5-3 hours between shuttles or more if you plan on taking your time.

-Also, take into account where you need to pedal back to – Yuba Expeditions in town or the South Park Trail Head near the base.
+Also, take into account where you need to pedal back to.
+Yuba Expeditions in town is another 5.5 miles or the South Park Trail Head is near the base of Mt.
+Hough.

 Where To eat, drink, & Camp in Quincy